How Watercooling Works

 Radiators

-The radiator and associated fans conduct heat out of the water and into the surrounding air, so it’s important to mount them somewhere in the case with good airflow.
+A radiator and its associated fans conduct heat out of the water and into the surrounding air, so it’s important to mount them somewhere in the case with good airflow.
 Radiators come in four main sizes, 120/140mm for a single fan, 240/280mm for two fans, 360/420mm for three fans and 480/560mm for four fans.
 The larger the radiator the more heat it can conduct, resulting in a lower temperature for the CPU and graphics card.
 Large radiators have a side benefit which is that you can use slower and quieter fans, reducing noise.
-If space permits you can double up the number of fans, with fans mounted on both sides of the radiator in a push-pull configuration.
-However, this is only required in extreme circumstances and is not generally required.
-Instead, if your CPU and graphics card are running too hot you’re better off connecting multiple radiators in series.

 Fans

-The pump is the beating heart of a watercooling loop, moving the water between all the other components.
-Loops with multiple waterblocks and large radiators will require a more powerful pump than a basic loop.
-The pump has to be securely mounted to the case, so make sure to use a sound absorbing mount, otherwise the pump will cause the whole case to vibrate and make a right old racket.
+The pump is the heart of a watercooling loop, as it moves the water between all the other components conducting heat away.
+It stands to reason that loops with multiple waterblocks and larger radiators will require a more powerful pump (measured in litres per hour).
+It is vital to make sure the pump is securely mounted to the case, preferably with a sound absorbing mount, otherwise the pump’s action will cause the whole case to vibrate.
+It is also possible to buy combined pump / reservoir kits that may save space.

 Tubing